 A plan of management is an overarching document that outlines how community land is used, managed and improved, now and into the future.
 Plans of management are a requirement of the Local Government Act 1993 and can apply to specific parcels of land or to generic types of land, for example, sportsgrounds.

 In addition to Council-owned community land, we are responsible for producing plans of management for 114 Crown reserves across Eurobodalla to meet our requirements under the Crown Land Management Act 2016, which came into force on 1 July 2018.

 Masterplans form part of a plan of management.
 These address all the infrastructure and landscape elements for specific open spaces or parcels of community land.
-Landscape Masterplans illustrate a site's action plan and provide a long-range strategic view to guide development through a realistic action plan that seeks to balance the needs of user groups, the community and Council.
+Landscape Masterplans illustrate a site's action plan and provide a long-range view and action plan to guide development in a way that balances the needs of user groups, the community and Council.

 Masterplans are valuable tools for prioritising improvements and upgrades and seeking grant funding.

 Supporting strategies and policies